-She has received competitive funding from the Map Fund, the National Endowment for the Arts, and the Network of Ensemble Theatres NET/TEN Exchange Grant.
-She is author of 3 books: On the Edge of Utopia: Performance and Ritual at Burning Man (University of Chicago Press, 2010); Performing Utopia co-edited with Pegge Vissicaro (University of Chicago Press, 2010); and Physical Dramaturgy: Perspectives from the Field (Routledge) co-edited with Jeff Casazza and Annette Thornton.
-She is currently working on her fourth book, Inside the Performance Workshop: A Sourcebook for Rasaboxes and Other Exercises with Paula Murray Cole and Michele Minnick.
-She is a Professor of Theatre in the School of Music, Dance, and Theatre in the Herberger Institute for Design and the Arts at Arizona State University.
+She has received competitive funding from the Map Fund, the National Endowment for the Arts, the Network of Ensemble Theatres NET/TEN Exchange Grant, the Seize the Moment (Leonardo, Global Futures Laboratory, and Humanities Lab), and a Herberger/Institute for Humanities Seed Grant.
+She is author of 4 books: On the Edge of Utopia: Performance and Ritual at Burning Man (University of Chicago Press, 2010); Performing Utopia co-edited with Pegge Vissicaro (University of Chicago Press, 2010); and Physical Dramaturgy: Perspectives from the Field (Routledge 2018) co-edited with Jeff Casazza and Annette Thornton.
+Her fourth book, Inside the Performance Workshop: A Sourcebook for Rasaboxes and Other Exercises (Routledge 2023) with Paula Murray Cole and Michele Minnick.
+She is a Full Professor of Theatre in the School of Music, Dance, and Theatre in the Herberger Institute for Design and the Arts at Arizona State University.

 websites: